greentfrapp/project-asimov/guide_bias_ii.md

 <img width="600px" src="{{ "/assets/guide/images/dollar_street.png" | relative_url }}" alt="Comparing photographs of soap from different cultures in the Dollar Street dataset.">
 </div>

-*Comparing images of soap from different cultures in the Dollar Street dataset.*
+*Comparing images of soap from different cultures in the Dollar Street dataset, from DeVries et al. <dt-cite cite="de2019does"></dt-cite>.*

 This is not to say that we should never import any datasets and pre-trained models.
 We just have to be more conscious about what are the differences between the contexts of these resources, versus the context that we are actually designing for.